jovezhong/splunk-search-ref-docset/README.md

 # What's this
 This is a docset for Splunk Search Reference.
 Hopefully this will be helpful for Mac users who also use dash and Alfred.

-Last update: May 2017, with latest doc for Splunk 6.6.0
+Last update: Sep 2017, with latest doc for Splunk 7.0.0
 # What's dash
 [Dash](http://kapeli.com/dash) is a great tool to check any documentations: javadoc, Objective C docset, nodejs and others.